yunojuno/django-csp-plus/README.md

 ### `CSP_ENABLED`

+`bool`, default = `False`

-Bool kill switch for the middleware.
+Kill switch for the middleware.
 Defaults to `False` (disabled).

 ### `CSP_REPORT_ONLY`

+`bool`, default = `True`

-Bool - set to `True` to run in report-only mode.
+Set to `True` to run in report-only mode.
 Defaults to `True`.

 ### `CSP_REPORT_SAMPLING`

+`float`, default = `1.0`

-Float - used as a percentage (0.0 to 1.0) of responses on which to include the `report-uri` directive.
+Float (0.0-1.0) - used as a percentage of responses on which to include the `report-uri` directive.
 This can be used to turn down the noise - once you have a stable CSP there is no point having every single request include the reporting directive - you need a trickle not a flood.

 ### `CSP_REPORT_THROTTLING`

+`float`, default = `0.0`

-Float - used as a percentage (0.0 to 1.0) of reporting violation requests to throttle (throw away).
+Float (0.0-1.0) - used as a percentage of reporting violation requests to throttle (throw away).
 This is used to control potentially malicious violation reporting.
 The reporting endpoint is public, and accepts JSON payloads, so is open to abuse (sending very large, or malformed JSON) and is a potential DOS vulnerability.
 If you set this value to 1.0 then all inbound reporting requests are thrown away without processing.
 Use in extremis.

 ### `CSP_CACHE_TIMEOUT`

+`int`, default = `600`

-Integer - the cache timeout for the templated CSP.
-Defaults to 600 (5 min)
+The cache timeout for the templated CSP.
+Defaults to 5 min (600s).

 ### `CSP_FILTER_REQUEST_FUNC`

+`Callable[[HttpRequest], bool]` - defaults to returning `True` for all requests

 A callable that takes `HttpRequest` and returns a bool - if False, the middleware will not add the response header.
 Defaults to return `True`